jpranays/cli-gh/docs/docs/intro.md

 ---

 # Introduction
+---

 [**Cli-gh**](https://www.npmjs.com/package/cli-gh) is a simple and intuitive command-line tool for managing GitHub repositories, users, issues, and pull requests.
-It provides secure authentication via GitHub OAuth and powerful commands to make managing your GitHub workflow easier.
+It provides secure authentication via GitHub PAT and powerful commands to make managing your GitHub workflow easier.

 ## Installation